jamesdabbs/triangles/README.md

 _N.B.
 This is a sample day 1 kata from my Iron Yard class._

 Day 1!
-Shipping code!
 Tests are green! :shipit: